FAQ Back Pain Physiotherapy Vancouver

 What Can I Expect From Physiotherapy?

 To sum up your first physiotherapy visit: Arrive early to fill out forms.
-Expect to be there for about an hour.
+Expect to be there for about 45 to 60 minutes.
 Wear comfortable loose clothing.
 Be prepared to do movement tests that may hurt.
 Treatment may be initiated at the end.
 It will be normal to be sore for a day after your assessment.

 Does Physiotherapy Increase Pain?

-You might feel increased pain over a joint in a general body region or within the muscles.
-Ultimately patients want physical therapy to help them feel better however some patients are surprised when muscle soreness may be present the day after a therapy session.
+You might feel increased pain over a joint in a general body region or within the muscles may be present the day after a therapy session.